-Your doctor can diagnose brittle bone disease through X-rays to view current and past broken bones and to view defects in your bones.
-Lab tests can analyze the structure of your child’s collagen.
-Your doctor may want to run a skin punch test for a biopsy.
-The doctor will use a sharp, hollow tube to remove a bit of tissue approximately the size of a pencil eraser.
+Your doctor can diagnose brittle bone disease by taking X-rays.
+X-rays allow your doctor to see current and past broken bones.
+They also make it easier to view defects in the bones.
+Lab tests may be used to analyze the structure of your child’s collagen.
+In some cases, your doctor may want to do a skin punch biopsy.
+During this biopsy, the doctor will use a sharp, hollow tube to remove a small sample of your tissue.

-Genetic testing can trace the source of any defective genes.
+Genetic testing can be done to trace the source of any defective genes.

-Although there is no cure for brittle bone disease, there are supportive therapies that help reduce the risk of broken bones and increase quality of life.
+There’s no cure for brittle bone disease.
+However, there are supportive therapies that help reduce your child’s risk of broken bones and increase their quality of life.
 Treatments for brittle bone disease include:

 - low-impact exercise to help build bone

-- surgery to place rods in the bones to strengthen them
+- surgery to place rods in your child’s bones

 - reconstructive surgery to correct bone deformities

-- mental-health counseling to help with body-image issues
+- mental health counseling to help treat issues with body image

 Type 1 OI

-People with type 1 OI can live a normal lifespan with relatively few problems.
+If your child has type 1 OI, they can live a normal life with relatively few problems.

 Type 2 OI

-Type 2 OI is fatal.
-Infants with type 2 OI may die in the womb, or shortly after birth from respiratory problems.
+Type 2 OI is often fatal.
+A child with type 2 OI may die in the womb or shortly after birth from respiratory problems.

 Type 3 OI

-Children with type 3 OI may have severe bone deformities and often require a wheelchair to get around.
-People with type 3 OI usually have shorter lifespans than anyone with type 1 or 4 OI.
+If your child has type 3 OI, they may have severe bone deformities and often require a wheelchair to get around.
+They usually have shorter lifespans than people with type 1 or 4 OI.

 Type 4 OI

-Children with type 4 OI may need crutches to walk.
-The lifespan of people with type 4 OI is normal or close to normal.
+If your child has type 4 OI, they may need crutches to walk.
+However, their life expectancy is normal or close to normal.